 Do you already suffer from hair loss, baldness or are your hair already dull or brittle?
 Then it is worth checking whether your body is sufficiently supplied with vitamins.
 However, be careful not to take too much, especially through food supplements, because an overdose can have just as unwanted consequences as an undersupply.

-Deficiency can lead to diffuse hair loss
+A deficiency can lead to diffuse hair loss

-Vitamin‑A is important for nails, vision and skin.
+Vitamin A is important for the nails, vision and skin.
 It stimulates sebum production on the scalp.
-Sufficient, but not too much, vitamin A ensures a better skin, a healthy scalp and good hair growth.
-Deficiency can cause visual disturbances and (diffuse) hair loss.
-The daily requirement for men is about 1 mg.
-RÄ (retinol equivalent) and in women at 0.8 mg RÄ.
+Sufficient, but not too much, vitamin A provides for a better skin appearance, a healthy scalp and good hair growth.
+A deficiency can cause vision problems and (diffuse) hair loss.
+The daily requirement for Men ...is about 1 milligram.
+RÄ (retinol equivalent) and Women ...at 0.8 milligrams gram.

 Stimulates hair growth

 Vitamin C is a real all-rounder and is involved in numerous metabolic processes in the body.
 For example, it blocks free radicals and ensures that our body can absorb iron from food and then add it to our own circulation.
 It binds iron to the red blood cells.
 Iron promotes blood circulation and a good supply of vitamin C also ensures that the scalp and hair follicles are supplied with sufficient nutrients.